-- This has caused other game companies (like Rifts publisher Palladium Books) to place a disclaimer in all their books stating that their books are works of fiction and they don't condone the supernatural or occultism.
+This has caused other game companies (like Rifts publisher Palladium Books) to place a disclaimer in all their books stating that their books are works of fiction and they don't condone the supernatural or occultism.

-- Worth mentioning is the Magic: The Gathering Hate Dumb.
+> - Worth mentioning is Magic: The Gathering.
 It has been associated with everything from pagan rituals to Tarot cards.

-- For that matter, Tarot cards were originally just playing cards, until bored rich people in the 19th Century decided to pretend to be wizards.
+> - For that matter, Tarot cards were originally just playing cards, until bored rich people in the 19th Century decided to pretend to be wizards.
 Now, the cards themselves are evil and magical.

-- Parodied in In Nomine.
+> - Parodied in In Nomine.
 In Nomine is a game about an actual conflict between the angels and the demons where demons are just fallen angels, and yes, capital G God the Almighty exists but chooses not to just end it.
 The angels (fallen and otherwise) are not sure which religion is true - Lawrence is a Catholic, but Gabriel (Jibril) did in fact tell Mohammed what to say and is a Muslim.
 It's played for laughs.
 The inside cover says, "Satanized for your protection.
 Do not play this game backwards.